-[CFDA Number: 84.133B-3.]
+[CFDA Number: 84.133B-5.]

-SUMMARY: The Assistant Secretary for Special Education and Rehabilitative Services announces a priority for the Rehabilitation Research and Training Center (RRTC) Program administered by the National Institute on Disability and Rehabilitation Research (NIDRR) Specifically, we announce a priority for an RRTC on Employment for Individuals with Intellectual and Developmental Disabilities.
-The Assistant Secretary may use this priority for competitions in fiscal year (FY) 2014 and later years.
-We take this action to focus research attention on areas of national need.
-We intend for this priority to contribute to improved employment outcomes of individuals with intellectual and developmental disabilities.
+SUMMARY: The Assistant Secretary for Special Education and Rehabilitative Services announces a priority under the Rehabilitation Research and Training Center (RRTC) Program administered by the National Institute on Disability and Rehabilitation Research (NIDRR).
+Specifically, this notice announces a priority for an RRTC on Improving Employment Outcomes for Individuals with Psychiatric Disabilities.
+We take this action to focus research attention on an area of national need.
+We intend this priority to contribute to improved employment outcomes for individuals with psychiatric disabilities.
 DATES: Effective Date: This priority is effective July 25, 2014.

-FOR FURTHER INFORMATION CONTACT:

-Patricia Barrett, U.S. Department of Education, 400 Maryland Avenue SW., Room 5142, Potomac Center Plaza (PCP), Washington, DC 20202-2700.
+FOR FURTHER INFORMATION CONTACT: Patricia Barrett, U.S. Department of Education, 400 Maryland Avenue SW., Room 5142, Potomac Center Plaza (PCP), Washington, DC 20202-2700.
 Telephone: (202) 245-6211 or by email: patricia.barrett@ed.gov.

-If you use a telecommunications device for the deaf (TDD) or a text telephone (TTY), call the Federal Relay Service (FRS), toll free, at 1-800-877-8339
+If you use a telecommunications device for the deaf (TDD) or a text telephone (TTY), call the Federal Relay Service (FRS), toll free, at 1-800-877- 8339.